EMRL/brandcamp/README.md

 [Link](https://####)

-We would appreciate it if you could complete it by [Day], so our team can process the information quickly for our next meeting.
+We would appreciate it if you could complete it by [Day].

 ## Online process